kfkogasa/PancakeClicker/README.txt

 Kristin:
 Created register page to override the default.
 JavaScript files created on client and server side to create account.
 Tested to ensure username and email must not be associated with another account.
-Proper error handling for user inputs (all fields required, password is entered twice and must match, and both must match, username already exists, email already exists).
+Proper error handling for user inputs (all fields required, password is entered twice and must match, username already exists, email already exists).
 Users are notified of error.
-Redirect user to sign-in page after successful registration
+Redirect user to sign-in page after successful registration.

 Kevin:
 1) Made 404 Not Found (redirect to this page if any URLs are invalid to prevent any possible exploit/injection).